The “host” Command in Linux [10 Practical Examples]

 The host command in Linux is a pretty simple command.
 Here you will discover some useful examples of the host command in Linux.

-The hostname can be resolved to an IP address using the host command in Linux.
+The host [Host_name] is used to find the IP address associated with the hostname.
 Here I am using google.com as my hostname.
 To do the same you can follow the steps below:

 Steps to Follow >